brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
     * Choose 'fsleyes' as your viewer

+## Generate quality-assurance images of your results!

+The final step in data processing is generate quality-assurance images of your results, to make sure everything looks the way it should!
+There are multiple apps that can do this for you automatically on brainlife!

+To make quality-assurance images of your DWI-T1 alignment, do the following:

+1. On the 'Process' tab, click 'Submit App' to submit a new application.
+    * In the search bar, type 'Generate images of DWI overlaid on T1'
+    * Click the app card.
+1. On the 'Submit App' page, select the following:
+    * For dwi, select the preprocessed dMRI image generated above by clicking the drop-down menu and finding the appropriate dataset.
+    * for anat, choose the ACPC-aligned anatomical (T1w) image generated above by clicking the drop-down menu and finding the appropriate dataset.
+    * Select the box for 'Archive all output datasets when finished'
+        * For 'Dataset Tags,' type and enter 'dwi acpc'
+    * Hit 'Submit'
+1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
+    * Choose 'File Viewer' and select the 'out.png' file

+To make quality-assurance images of your DTI output, do the following:

+1. On the 'Process' tab, click 'Submit App' to submit a new application.
+    * In the search bar, type 'Generate images of DWI overlaid on T1'
+    * Click the app card.
+1. On the 'Submit App' page, select the following:
+    * For tensor, select the DTI maps generated above by clicking the drop-down menu and finding the appropriate dataset.
+    * Select the box for 'Archive all output datasets when finished'
+        * For 'Dataset Tags,' type and enter 'dti'
+    * Hit 'Submit'
+1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
+    * Choose 'File Viewer' and select the 'fa.png' file to view the FA map

 **If you're happy with the results, then you have successfully finished preprocessing your dMRI data!
 You're now ready to move onto the next tutorial: diffusion tractography!**